materialdigital/core-ontology/README.md

-# The PMD Core Ontology official release repository
+# The PMD Core Ontology (PMDco) official release repository

 An HTML documentation auto-generated via pylode can be found at the gh-pages:
 [OWL Documentation in HTML](https://materialdigital.github.io/core-ontology/)